 Trastuzumab emtansine treatment has not been studied in patients who had trastuzumab permanently discontinued due to infusion-related reactions (IRR); treatment is not recommended for these patients.
 Patients should be observed closely for infusion-related reactions, especially during the first infusion.

-Infusion-related reactions (due to cytokine release), characterized by one or more of the following symptoms have been reported: flushing, chills, pyrexia, dyspnoea, hypotension, wheezing, bronchospasm, and tachycardia.
+Infusion-related reactions (due to cytokine release), characterised by one or more of the following symptoms have been reported: flushing, chills, pyrexia, dyspnoea, hypotension, wheezing, bronchospasm, and tachycardia.
 In general, these symptoms were not severe (see section 4.8).
 In most patients, these reactions resolved over the course of several hours to a day after the infusion was terminated.
 Treatment should be interrupted in patients with a severe IRR until signs and symptoms resolve.
 Consideration for re-treatment should be based on clinical assessment of the severity of the reaction.
 Treatment must be permanently discontinued in the event of a life threatening infusion-related reaction (see section 4.2).

 Hypersensitivity reactions